CharlesOkechukwu/AirBnB_clone/README.md

 * A database or files that store data (data = objects)
 * An API that provides a communication interface between the front-end and your data (retrieve, create, delete, update them)

-This repo focuses on building the first feature.
+This repository will focus on building a command interpreter using python [cmd](https://docs.python.org/3/library/cmd.html) module to manipulate data without a visual interface and building and defining classes.

 ## Table of Contents